 - You can register a result for yourself, another adult or a child.
 Each result needs to be reported separately.

-You do not need to register if you've:
+Do not register a result if you've:

 - had a negative or invalid rapid antigen test result